minio/minio/docs/kms/README.md

 minio server ~/export
 ```

-Optionally set `MINIO_SSE_VAULT_CAPATH` to a directory of PEM-encoded CA cert files to use mTLS for client-server authentication.
+Optionally, set `MINIO_SSE_VAULT_CAPATH` to a directory of PEM-encoded CA cert files to use mTLS for client-server authentication.

 ```
 export MINIO_SSE_VAULT_CAPATH=/home/user/custom-certs
 ```

-Optionally set `MINIO_SSE_VAULT_NAMESPACE` if AppRole and Transit Secrets engine have been scoped to Vault Namespace
+An additional option is to set `MINIO_SSE_VAULT_NAMESPACE` if AppRole and Transit Secrets engine have been scoped to Vault Namespace

 ```
 export MINIO_SSE_VAULT_NAMESPACE=ns1